 1890 Excavation Report

 The ceremonial mound occupied the center position among the three.
-A burial mound was built 300 feet Southwest of ceremonial mound and a domiciliary mound was built 400 feet also to the southwest.
+A burial mound was built three hundred feet from the ceremonial mound and a domiciliary mound was built four hundred feet from the ceremonial mound.

 In 1890, Cyrus Thomas recorded the first excavation.
 In the report “Mound Exploration” he wrote: